branner-non-code/notes/CONTENT/SQL/Converting_FileMaker_Pro_databases_to_SQL_Python.md

 Every table also has a unique integer primary key and a `time_of_commit` field, important for the backup database.

 Some join tables also have a "precedence" field (e.g., `xref_categories.categ_to_categ_precedence`, `xref_entry_to_categories.entry_to_categ_precedence`, `xref_pinyin_variants.py2_label_precedence`), in order to rank the multiple possible outcomes of joins.

+Any table, even one with only a single significant (non-date) field, cannot retain `UNIQUE` in the backup db, since changes to it can lead to multiple copies of it in the backup.

+Initially, the database had a table of traditional-simplified character expression pairs.
+By giving the corresponding table in the new database just a single character expression field and adding a join table to link traditional to simplified, I've reduced the number of total fields by about 12%, with a running-time increase of about 30%.
+(20130727)

 #### Script for constructing the main database.